City-of-Vantaa-SmartLab/Mobiilinutakortti/admin-frontend/README.md

 ## Environment variables / secrets

 There are following environment variables:
-* `REACT_APP_API_URL`: the base API URL, e.g. "https://api.mobiilinuta-admin-test.com/api".
+* `VITE_API_URL`: the base API URL, e.g. "https://api.mobiilinuta-admin-test.com/api".
 Defaults to "/api" if not set.
-* `REACT_APP_ENABLE_EXTRA_ENTRIES`: if evaluates to true, enable showing the extra entry registry related functions in the admin frontend.
+* `VITE_ENABLE_EXTRA_ENTRIES`: if evaluates to true, enable showing the extra entry registry related functions in the admin frontend.
-* `REACT_APP_ENABLE_KOMPASSI_INTEGRATION`: if evaluates to true, show Kompassi (a statistics system) related settings in the admin frontend's club views.
+* `VITE_ENABLE_KOMPASSI_INTEGRATION`: if evaluates to true, show Kompassi (a statistics system) related settings in the admin frontend's club views.
-* `REACT_APP_ENTRA_CLIENT_ID`: Microsoft Entra client ID, if using Entra ID for login.
+* `VITE_ENTRA_CLIENT_ID`: Microsoft Entra client ID, if using Entra ID for login.
-* `REACT_APP_ENTRA_REDIRECT_URI`: If using Entra ID for login, the redirect URI configured in the login scope, e.g. "https://nutakortti.vantaa.fi/nuorisotyontekijat/loginEntraID".
+* `VITE_ENTRA_REDIRECT_URI`: If using Entra ID for login, the redirect URI configured in the login scope, e.g. "https://nutakortti.vantaa.fi/nuorisotyontekijat/loginEntraID".
 Note that the page must reside outside react-admin router, as MSAL returns the code as an URL fragment (after a # sign), which also marks a route so there would be a conflict.
-* `REACT_APP_ENTRA_TENANT_ID`: Microsoft Entra tenant ID.
+* `VITE_ENTRA_TENANT_ID`: Microsoft Entra tenant ID.
 If given, Microsoft Entra ID will be used for login.
 Login and user management based on database data will be disabled.
 A different login page will be used to initiate Entra ID login.

 ## Entra ID login flow